How lucrative are your editorial clients really? Keeping an eye on creeping costs (part I)

-In this two-parter, I consider the care we need to take when making assumptions about how lucrative certain client types are.
+We need to take care when making assumptions about how lucrative certain client types are.
+Here's part 1.

 Online discussions among editorial folk often allude to the issue of ‘poor' pay when it comes to publisher clients.
 And while there are some presses who, for various reasons beyond the scope of this article, offer rates that some freelancers consider to be unsustainable, it's not always the case.

 I have extensive experience of working with regular publisher clients (around 400 books since I set up my business in 2005) and I've worked with businesses, independent academics, students and self-publishing authors.

 I've enjoyed pretty much all of the projects I've worked on, but the jury is still out on who pays 'well' and who doesn't.

 For the purposes of this article I’m going to take a look at how working with a regular publisher client contrasts with working for a new non-publisher client.
 I’ve chosen to use publishers precisely because they are a group that are often cited as being ‘low’ payers.

 In today’s article , I consider two problems: